vatri/freelancer-platform/README.md

 Note: you can also run project from Eclipse:

 open project > right click on FreelancePlatformApplication.java > Run As > Java Application

+## How to translate to your language

+1. Create properties file with name "messages_[locale].properties", for example messages_ru_RU.properties in folder /src/main/resources/
+2. Add appropriate link to top menu (?locale=ru_RU)